How to use patchclampplotteR

 )

-The second dataframe (accessible with
+The second dataframe of the summary data (accessible with

 $percent_change_data